-- In most cases customers will enter their four digit PIN (Personal Identification Number) into the terminal or PIN pad – there are different procedures required for chip and signature cards and these details can be found below in the chip and signature section.
+- In most cases customers will enter their four-digit PIN (Personal Identification Number) into the terminal or PIN pad – there are different procedures required for chip and signature cards and these details can be found below in the chip and signature section.

-- Chip and signature-As with a chip & PIN card, these cards should be inserted into the terminal and a merchant will then follow the terminal prompts on what action to take next.
+- As with a chip & PIN card, these cards should be inserted into the terminal and a merchant will then follow the terminal prompts on what action to take next.
 In most cases, this will be to request that the cardholder signs for the purchase.

-- This provides a fast and effective alternative to cash that can reduce queues, and utilises the security built into a chip & PIN card.
+- This provides a fast and effective alternative to cash that can reduce queues, and utilizes the security built into a chip & PIN card.

-- PAN key entered-If you are accepting an overseas card with a magnetic stripe and this technology fails to work you may PAN Key Enter (PKE) the card account details (together with transaction amount) into the terminal.
+- If you are accepting an overseas card with a magnetic stripe and this technology fails to work you may PAN Key Enter (PKE) the card account details (together with transaction amount) into the terminal.

 - You should place your customer’s card into the machine with a paper voucher and makes an imprint of the card onto the voucher.